aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

         matrix to compute the centered second-order accurate first-order derivative
     """
     diagonals = [[1.], [-2.], [1.]] # main diagonal elements
-    offsets = [-1, 0, 1] # position of the diagonals entries relative to the main diagonal
+    offsets = [-1, 0, 1] # positions of the diagonal entries relative to the main diagonal

     # Call to the diags routine; note that diags return a representation of the array;
     # to explicitly obtain its ndarray realisation, the call to .toarray() is needed.